baiyueh/PANINIpy/paninipy/mdl_backboning/README.md

 If you use this algorithm in your work please cite:

-A. Kirkley, Fast nonparametric inference of network backbones for graph sparsification.
-Preprint arXiv:24XXXXXXX (2024)
+A. Kirkley, Fast nonparametric inference of network backbones for weighted graph sparsification.
+Preprint arXiv:2409.06417 (2024).